 This is a delicious appetizer version of the now famous mussakhan, a Palestinian dish.
 In Lebanon, it is made and sold at fancy markets and deli shops.
 In order to replicate it exactly, markuk bread (aka lavash, or Iranian bread or tannur) is needed.
-Furthermore, it needs to be extra thin and barely baked so that it can finish baking after getting stuffed.
+Furthermore, it needs to be extra thin.

 INGREDIENTS: 60 pieces